Over time, the worth of a home will fluctuate up and down.

-In most cases, house values appreciate in the long term.
+Home values appreciate in the long term in most cases.

 But there is always a certain amount of risk in real estate, of course.

-When your house appreciates you have more resources to borrow against, and you'll generate a bigger profit when you sell.
+When your house appreciates you have more resources to borrow against, and you'll generate a better profit when you sell.

-The economy is thought to be the most critical factor impacting real estate appreciation.
+The economy is believed to be the most important factor affecting real estate appreciation.

-mortgage rates, unemployment, business growth, government programs and a lot of other national factors have a definite effect on your property's value.
+interest rates, employment, business growth, government programs and numerous other national determinants have a definite impact on your property's worth.

-However, your home's value and the things that play the biggest role in its appreciation depend on the local Colorado Springs economy and housing market.
+However, your property's value and the things that play the biggest role in its appreciation are particular to the local Colorado Springs economy and housing market.

-Economic factors - Have businesses moved into or away from an area?
+Economic factors - Have companies moved into or away from an area?
 Are local businesses hiring?
-Is there a nice mixture of business in an area, or does it count on just one industry?
+Is there a nice combination of jobs in an area, or does it count on just one industry?